 I wanted to paint the land itself, not the crops.
 The uniform greens and yellows of the crops give way after harvest to every shade of beige and the texture of the land itself.
 This dirt road had its own character as well.
 Parts of it would never change and others area would shift as the tractors came in and out of the fields.

 My grandfather could remember when all of this land had been covered with trees.
-Long before it was farmland Native Americans hunted here.
+Long before it was farmland Native Americans hunted on this land.
 My grandfather picked up hundreds of arrowheads over the years.
-The trees in the background of this painting line the Cache River.
-This area was probably a hunting ground for them, but there is also a story that a battle had been fought here.
+He would see them while riding his tractor and stop to pick them up.
+This area was likely a hunting ground because the trees in the background line the Cache River, but there is also a story that a battle had been fought here.